soroush/graphicsmagick/www/INSTALL-windows.rst

   installation directory) will leave behind the registry entries and path settings established at install time.

-  Under Windows '95 and Windows '98, use the "*Uninstall*" entry in the GraphicsMagick portion of the Windows start menu to initiate the uninstall.

-  On NT 4.0 and 5.X -based systems, GraphicsMagick should be removed via the "*Add or Remove Programs*" area of the Windows Control Panel.
+  GraphicsMagick should be removed via the "*Add or Remove Programs*" area of the Windows Control Panel.
 Select the GraphicsMagick package from the list, and click on "*Change/Remove*" to uninstall it.

 Use From Another Package or Program
 -----------------------------------